Dave Felton

-David Felton (born 1967), known professionally as Gravy, is an American guitarist who is best known as a member of the Cleveland, Ohio-based heavy metal band Mushroomhead.
-He currently plays in another Cleveland-based heavy metal band KRIADIAZ.
+David Felton (born february 25, 1967), known professionally as Gravy, is an American guitarist who is best known as a member of the Cleveland, Ohio-based heavy metal band Mushroomhead.
+He currently plays in another Cleveland-based heavy metal band Space Chupacabra.

 Biography

 He also plays guitar for a metal cover band called S.O.S., a short stint in Jeff Hatrix's hair metal band Purgatory, Hatrix, and for the hardcore band (216).

 Gravy's brother Steve Felton plays drums for Mushroomhead.
 Gravy wears a mummy-like mask based on the character from a horror movie with Xs on it (which are often painted with different colors of make up.)

 Dave has finished a solo project CD titled "Daves Heavy Duty Demo" and has recorded several tracks with Mushroomhead frontman, J Mann.

 Dave's earliest recorded work was with another Cleveland based band called "Centurion".
 The album was titled "Cross and Black", recorded in 1985.